History

 1950’s

 In the 1950’s after decades of dedicated service to the Light, Paul Case passed the leadership of the BOTA on to his successor, Ann Davies, who continued to teach, write and build the organization until her death in 1975.
 During her tenure as Prolocutor General she trained seven young aspirants, known as the “stewards,” to carry on the tradition and disseminate the work of the BOTA.
 The first student to be named as one of these stewards was Paul Clark, who joined the BOTA at the age of 12.
 This was an unprecedented occurrence and required Reverend Davies’ special dispensation.
-Throughout his time as a member of the BOTA, Paul Clark taught classes, toured and gave lectures, organized groups, and performed the duties of the Executive Counselor (a role previously held by Harriet Case).
-He was also personally trained by Ann Davies for future leadership.
-During this time, Clark completed the initiated work of the First Order and then advanced into the Second Order of the Rosicrucian grade system.
-Upon her death, Ann named Jacob Fuss, her husband, as her successor, although he remained in that role for only a short period of time.
-Soon after, Will Chesterman, was elected to the position of Prolocutor General or head of the BOTA.
-Around this time, Paul Clark and the BOTA parted ways, by mutual agreement, again due to differences among members of the local leadership.
+Throughout his time as a member of the BOTA, Paul Clark taught classes, established new Pronaoi, and performed the duties of the Executive Counselor (a role previously held by Harriet Case).
+He was also personally trained by Ann Davies for a role in future leadership.
+When Ann passed, her husband Jacob Fuss, took over as her successor.
+However due to infighting he would only remain in that role for a short period of time.
+Soon after he was ousted from his position, Will Chesterman, was elected as Prolocutor General or head of the BOTA.

 1982

 Recognizing Paul’s abilities and dedication, Will Chesterman had given Paul Clark copies of much of the material in the BOTA archives.
-These archives were provided for the purpose of perpetuating the work if Paul ever felt it was necessary to do so.
-In 1982, along with five other former BOTA initiates, Dr. Paul Clark founded the Fraternity of the Hidden Light and was installed as Prolocutor General or “Steward”.
+These archives were provided for the purpose of starting the order anew if Paul ever felt it was necessary to do so.
+In 1982, along with five other former BOTA initiates, Dr. Paul Clark founded the Fraternity of the Hidden Light and was installed as its leader.
 Dr. Clark was dedicated to sharing and spreading knowledge of the Hermetic Qabalah and making the grades of ritual initiation (as modified by Case) available to sincere and dedicated aspirants.
-During his time as Steward, Dr. Clark authored an extensive body of rituals, correspondence work, and books that are still available through the OHM.
+During his time as Steward, Dr. Clark authored an extensive body of rituals, correspondence work, and books.

 2018